m0llyc00k/BBC/README.md

 <!-- <img style="width:300px" src="hurricane.gif" alt="description of gif" />
  -->

  <h2>1.
-Bring an example of what you think is the ‘best infographic’ you have ever seen.
-We may ask you follow up questions. </h2>
+Bring an example of what you think is the ‘best infographic’ you have ever seen.</h2>

  <a href="https://projects.fivethirtyeight.com/2016-election-forecast/">Five Thirty Eight's 2016 Election Forecast</a>